kjackson67/project4-backend/README.md

 type: Sequelize.DATEONLY }, and then needed to change seeder-demo-round date integer to // date: new Date(2020,07,03), or date: "2020-08-03",
 2. ERROR: column "userId" of relation "Courses" does not exist
    RESOLUTION:  added userId column manually in pgAdmin, should have used npx migrate from "add" userId instead.
 So I dropped entire db and re-ran createdb 'project_name' in terminal.
 I also utilized mirgration generate --name rename-courseid to coursename -- Needed to refer back to lessons from class
-3. Get ERROR: Cannot GET /users... but player is deleted from pgAdmin table